lucienadvornik/data_modelling_SQL_project/README.md

-# Cosmetics Store Analytics & SQL Optimization
+# Relational Database Design & SQL Setup for E-commerce Store

-This project uses a relational SQL database simulating an online cosmetics store.
-It showcases advanced SQL querying skills and database optimization techniques using real-world scenarios like customer analysis, sales performance, and payment behavior.
+This project showcases the design and implementation of a relational database schema for an online cosmetics store.
+It includes:

+- Conceptual and relational data modeling
+- Physical schema design tailored for Oracle SQL
+- SQL DDL scripts to create and initialize the database
+- Sample test data inserts
+- Basic testing queries for validation

 ## Database Schema